Jasper Skytram: All You NEED to Know Before Visiting

 Is the Jasper SkyTram Worth the Price?

-If you compare the ticket price with the other gondolas or chairlifts operating in the region the value is decent.
-We find the views at Lake Louise to be better and Sunshine Village to have better hiking opportunities.
+If you compare the ticket price with the other gondolas or chairlifts operating in the region the value is comparable.
+We find the facilities at the Banff Gondola better, the views at Lake Louise to be superior, and Sunshine Village to have better hiking opportunities.
 Though that’s not to say the views or hiking opportunities at any of these facilities in the Rockies are bad – you’ll for sure be blown away going up the Jasper SkyTram no matter what.

-If heading to Banff and want the gondola experience, the Banff Gondola has far superior facilities that include a nice restaurant boardwalk, elevators, and viewpoints accessible by a wheelchair.
+If you’re heading to Banff and want the gondola experience, the Banff Gondola offers far nicer facilities, including a great restaurant, boardwalk, elevators, and wheelchair-accessible viewpoints.

 Competitor Prices in the Area